Top Resume Mistakes to Avoid

 Mistake #1: Grammatical & Spelling Errors

 Are you confident that your resume contains NO grammatical or spelling errors?
 Your should be!
 If you think that an employer wont equate mistakes on a resume to future mistakes on a job, I believe you are mistaken.
 You have the time and ability to perfect your resume (or if not, let us help) and as such your future employer expects it to be perfect.
+They may think, well, if the resume, that you’ve had XYZ time to perfect has errors, I can expect if they work here I will see mistakes made as well.

 Mistake #2: It’s Boring!

-Don’t write benign phrases like: “Answered phones,” “Stocked shelves,” “Helped customers.”
+Don’t write benign, truncated, phrases like: “Answered phones,” “Stocked shelves,” “Helped customers.”
 These can be rephrased in a much more impressive and interesting manner, such as replacing ‘answered phones’ with: “Managed the inbound and outbound calls while utilizing a mutil-line call system.”
 Or “Communicated directly with clients daily on busy multi-line call system,” for example.

 Mistake #3: Formatting Issues

-First off, send your resume ALWAYS as a .pdf unless specifically requested to send in another format (such as word .doc) Why is this so important?
+First off, ALWAYS send your resume as a .pdf unless specifically requested to send in another format (such as word .doc) Why is this so important?
 Because a .pdf will retain all formatting exactly as you set it.
 By saving your word doc or pages doc as a .pdf it is like printing and laminating it before sending it out, and looks much more polished and professional.
 Besides the look of professionalism, you will avoid any formatting errors that may occur out of your control if the hiring manager or person viewing your resume is not running the same version of word as you.
-Additionally, if you are utilizing a program such as a ziprecuriter or other job search company, the upload of resumes saved as .docs is often altered to an unreadable state.
+Additionally, if you are utilizing a program such as a ziprecuriter or other job search company, the upload of resumes saved as .docs are often altered to an unreadable state.

 Mistake #4: Not Highlighting Accomplishments